If you're considering using minoxidil with dermaroller to stimulate hair growth, you're probably also wondering if it's worth the investment.

 In this post, we'll take a closer look at how minoxidil and dermaroller work and share some of the pros and cons of using one.

-You will better understand whether you should use a dermaroller with minoxidil, and what other options are there?
+You will better understand whether you should use best dermaroller with minoxidil, and what other options are there?

 What is derma rolling?